What You Can Expect from an Open Adoption in Ohio

 The Benefits of Open Adoption With Our Agency

-Have you wondered if you could maintain a relationship with your child and his or her adoptive family after the adoption is complete?
+Situations in life are constantly evolving.
+Because of this, as a prospective birth parent, you may be wondering if you are able to maintain a relationship with your child and their adoptive family after an adoption is complete?

-Maybe you’ve never heard of openness in adoption, or maybe you’ve heard some of the myths about it.
-But here’s the truth: Open adoption is a good thing for all involved, and it is increasingly common in domestic infant adoption.
+Here’s the truth: Open adoption is a great thing for all involved, and it is increasingly common in domestic infant adoption.

-You can always learn more about our open adoption agency in Ohio by calling our specialists at 1-800-ADOPTION or requesting free information online.
-In the meantime, find answers to some of the most common questions about open adoption in the U.S. below.
+You can always get more information about our open adoption agency in Ohio by calling our 24/7 support hotline at 1-800-ADOPTION or getting free information online.
+In the meantime, you will be able to find answers to some of the most common questions about open adoption in the U.S. in the article below.

 The birth parents had no information about the child that they had placed for adoption.
 The adoptee had no medical history and no answers as to why they were placed for adoption in the first place.
 If birth and adoptive families wished to contact each other later in life, the lack of information available made it difficult or impossible to find one another.

 For many years, this was the standard for adoption in the United States.
 But, as more open adoption research came to light, professionals across the country realized that open adoption benefits far outweighed the disadvantages.
 And, in the last few decades, many birth mothers have successfully placed their children into domestic open adoptions in Ohio — and remained in happy contact with them for many years to come.

 Today, nine of ten completed adoptions are open adoptions.

 Experts have agreed that increased openness in adoption is directly linked to the overall happiness and wellbeing of birth parents, adoptive parents, and most of all (and most importantly), the adoptee.
 This is why American Adoptions encourages open adoptions whenever possible.